When AWGN-based Denoiser Meets Real Noises: Experiments

-\paragraph{Blending Factor $k$.} Ambiguity of fine textural details and mid-frequent noises is challenging in real image denoising.
-We introduce the blending factor $k$ as a remedy to the automatic denoising and refinement process.
-In Fig. \ref{fig:k_ab}, as $k$ increases, the denoised results tend to be over-smoothed.
+\paragraph{Blending Factor $k$.} Due to the ambiguity nature of fine texture and mid-frequent noises, human perception intervene on the denoising level is inevitable. $k$ is this parameter introduced as a 'linear' adjustment of denoising level for a more flexible and interactive user operation.
+Using blending factor $k$ is more stable and safe to preserve the spatially-variant details than directly adjusting the estimated noise level like CBDNet.
+In Figure \ref{fig:k_ab}, as $k$ increases, the denoised results tend to be over-smoothed.
 This is suitable for images with more background patterns.
 However, smaller $k$ will preserve more fine details which are applicable for images with more foreground objects.
+In most cases, users can simply set $k$ to 0 to obtain the most detailed textures recovery and visually plausible results.